Pure Phenomenality (2014)

-Research offers a purposeful tenderness, a “special kind of intimacy [that] is established between researcher and researched . . . later gets extracted as artefactual noise’.” – Simon Cohn, Making objective facts from intimate relations: the case of neuroscience and its entanglements with volunteers
+Research offers a “special kind of intimacy [that] is established between researcher and researched . . . later gets extracted as artefactual noise’.” – Simon Cohn, Making objective facts from intimate relations: the case of neuroscience and its entanglements with volunteers

 Special thanks to Hans Dringenberg, Matthew Stewart, Julia Krolik and Owen Fernley for making this exhibition possible.